 An International and Indigenous Fairy Tale and Folklore Project

-MISCELLANEOUS Productions’ next community-engaged and youth-centred theatre work will explore issues that have arisen during the COVID-19 pandemic, exploring the plague through fairy tales, myths, and animal wonder tales from Indigenous and international cultures.
+MISCELLANEOUS Productions’ next community-engaged and youth-centred theatre work, Plague, will explore issues that have arisen during the COVID-19 pandemic, viewing the plague through fairy tales, myths, and animal wonder tales from Indigenous and international cultures.

-In preparation, our director, Elaine Carol and other staff have been working with Jack Zipes, a leading expert in folklore and fairy tales.
-Once the creation process begins, participating youth, in collaboration with professional artists, will subvert/decolonize the original Grimm story of plague, “The Pied Piper”, from an intersectional, anti-racist, anti-oppression, queer feminist perspective.
+In preparation, director Elaine Carol and other staff have been working with Jack Zipes, a leading expert in folklore and fairy tales.
+Throughout the creation process participating youth, in collaboration with professional artists, will subvert/decolonize the original Grimm story of plague, “The Pied Piper”, from an intersectional, anti-racist, anti-oppression, queer feminist perspective.
 Indigenous and international folklore and fairy tales will be featured in this exploration of dis/ease, child abuse and, the powerful, tragic consequences of broken promises in a time of plague, anxiety and uncertainty.

-The creation of Plague will be informed by a series of “Distance Hats” costume and visual art creation workshops held via Zoom with youth from throughout BC, and a virtual performance-lecture by Zipes filmed in Minneapolis by MISCELLANEOUS Productions’ professionals.
-Central to the process will be the idea of working with youth to explore the fairy tales, folktales, and myths from their own Indigenous and international cultures, learning to meaningfully integrate those tales with stories from their own lives.
+The creation of Plague included a series of “Distance Hats” costume and visual art creation workshops held via Zoom with youth from throughout BC, and a virtual performance-lecture by Zipes filmed in Minneapolis by MISCELLANEOUS Productions’ professionals.
+Central to the process has been the idea of working with youth to explore the fairy tales, folktales, and myths from their own Indigenous and international cultures, learning to meaningfully integrate those tales with stories from their own lives.

-In addition to his deep knowledge of fairy tales and folklore, Zipes will bring to the project his own experiences as a co-creator of Neighbourhood Bridges, an internationally-recognized, community-engaged theatre program that uses storytelling and theatre to help children develop their critical and storytelling skills.
+In addition to his deep knowledge of fairy tales and folklore, Zipes brings to the project his own experiences as a co-creator of Neighbourhood Bridges, an internationally-recognized, community-engaged theatre program that uses storytelling and theatre to help children develop their critical and storytelling skills.

-Once a vaccine is developed and distributed, MISCELLANEOUS Productions will work in a long-term, community-engaged collaboration with culturally and socially representative youth to create a new, professionally-produced hip hop music theatre work to be presented at The Dance Centre in 2022.
+MISCELLANEOUS Productions is working in a long-term, community-engaged collaboration with culturally and socially representative youth to create this new, professionally-produced hip hop music theatre work to be presented at The Dance Centre in 2024.

 As with other MISCELLANEOUS Productions works, a documentary film will be created that will incorporate elements of the final stage production, workshops, and the virtual performance-lecture by Zipes.